spearwolf/signalize/CHEATSHEET.md

 Your _effect callback_ (which is your function that you pass to the effect as parameter) may also optionally return a _cleanup_ function.

-Before calling an _effect callback_, a previously returned _cleanup_ function (if you provided it) is executed.
+Before calling an _effect_, a previously set _cleanup_ function is executed.

+The effect cleanup function is reset each time the effect is executed.
+If the effect does not return a function, nothing will be called the next time the effect is called.

 > 🔎 Does this behaviour look familiar? probably because this feature was inspired by [react's useEffect hook](https://react.dev/reference/react/useEffect)